icfpcontest2019/icfpcontest2019/README.md

 sbt fullOptJS
 ```

 Then open the web-page `./graphics/src/main/resources/validate.html` which contains the testing snippet.

+For the rendering, open `./graphics/src/main/resources/render.html`.

+To add boosters and enable the blockchain checker, uncomment the corresponding lines in `JSGraders`.

 ## Helper Scripts for Problem Generation and Checking